 - Shelf or backroom drop confirmation: for DSD routes where the driver places product directly onto shelving

 ERP requirement: Discrepancy data at the SKU level should update inventory immediately on both sides.
 The supplier's ERP adjusts the sale to the confirmed quantity.
 The retailer's inventory system, if connected, reflects the actual stock received.
-Manual reconciliation between the two systems is a significant operational cost that direct ePOD integration eliminates.
+Manual reconciliation between the two systems is a significant operational cost that direct electronic proof of delivery integration eliminates.

 7. Third-Party Logistics (3PL) — Multi-client POD, client-branded records, separate ERP feeds